gluster/glusterdocs/docs/Administrator-Guide/Automatic-File-Replication.md

 **Data heal**: Happens only for files.
 The contents of the file are copied from the source to the sink bricks.

 **Entry heal**: Happens only for directories.
 Entries (i.e. files and subdirs) under a given directory are deleted from the sinks if they are not present in the source.
-Likewise, entries are created on the sinks if they are not present in the source.
+Likewise, entries are created on the sinks if they are present in the source.

 **Metadata heal:** Happens for both files and directories.
 File ownership, file permissions and extended attributes are copied from the source to the sink bricks.